 Staff analysis: The subject area is located in Vision Area F. The intersection of Allen Road and the Norfolk Southern Railroad is designated as a neighborhood focus area.
 Allen Road is considered a major thoroughfare on the Thoroughfare Plan.
 The subject property is bound on the west by Allen Road, and the Norfolk Southern Railroad is 1,250+ feet to the north.
-Allen Road is considered a "residential" corridor from the intersection of Allen Road and the Norfolk Southern Railroad and the Norfolk Southern Railroad, Greenville Boulevard and Dickinson Avenue.
+Allen Road is considered a "residential" corridor from the intersection of Allen Road and the Norfolk Southern Railroad continuing south to the intersection of Allen Road, Greenville Boulevard and Dickinson Avenue.
 Along residential corridors, office, service and retail activities should be specifically restricted to the associated focus area, and linear expansion outside the focus area node should be prohibited.